How To Feed A Loon

 • Add the sherry and cook until reduced by about half, about 3 to 4 minutes.

-• Add the stock and another ½ tsp of salt and bring to a strong simmer.
-Cook for 20 minutes, or until liquid has reduced somewhat and has thickened slightly.
+• Add the stock and another ½ teaspoon of salt and bring to a strong simmer.
+Cook for 20 minutes, or until the liquid has reduced somewhat and has thickened slightly.

 • Remove from heat and use a ladle to add half of the mushroom mixture to a blender or food processor, or bowl with an immersion blender.
 Puree the mixture until smooth.